One-year effects of the FIT FIRST 20 high-intensity and multisport physical education program on cardiorespiratory fitness in early adolescents

 Background and study aims

 In Denmark, less than one-third of 11- to 15-year-old children are sufficiently physically active.
 Physically inactive children are more likely to gain excessive weight, be inactive later in life, and develop chronic diseases.
-Therefore, this study aims to improve the physical fitness and well-being of children with an evidence-based physical education program.
+Therefore, this study aims to evaluate the effects of an evidence-based physical education program on cardiorespiratory fitness in early adolescents.

 Who can participate?